-However, at this time, relevant data is not sufficient.
-Therefore, soil carbon stock change in urban parks is reported as zero.
+However, at this time, Japan could not estimate soil carbon stock change in all urban parks because relevant data is not available.
+Therefore, this category is reported as NR (not include in reporting).

 [Results of soil survey in urban parks]